chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 ## Logging

 When a script uses the Python `print` statement, the output will be logged in `<XLTESTVIEW_HOME>/log/xl-testview.log` using a logger with the name of the test tool at `INFO` level.
-You can also use the SLF4J logger `LOG` that is available in the script.
+You can also use the SLF4J logger `logger` that is available in the script.
 For example:

-    LOG.error('Test results improperly formatted')
+    logger.error('Test results improperly formatted')
-    LOG.warn('Test results parser did not find any useful information') LOG.info('Parsing the results took {} seconds', time)
+    logger.warn('Test results parser did not find any useful information') logger.info('Parsing the results took {} seconds', time)

 This will log to a logger with the name of the test results parser.